 There are plenty of other beach communities on the Pacific side of Panama, but they do not have our amenities requirements, so we do not visit them during a Panama Relocation Tour.
 In another article I will write about beach communities on the Caribbean side of Panama.

 The only exception is Las Lajas, in Chiriqui province, which we usually go to for lunch.
 It is a short 15-minute drive from the PanAmerican Highway to Las Lajas beach.
 The town of Las Lajas is about 5 miles away from the beach.
 There are two grocery stores in town and a small clinic.
-At the beach, you’ll find several restaurants, hotels and B&Bs.
+At the beach, you’ll find several restaurants, hotels, and B&Bs.
 It’s a rustic but relaxing beach community.
 People who live in Boquete like to go to Las Lajas for a day trip because it is a short 1 hour 30-minute drive.

 If you live in the Las Lajas area, you’d need to make frequent trips to David to buy groceries, go shopping for clothes or shoes, pick up Amazon orders, see a doctor, go to the airport, go to a hospital etc. It is 1 hour 15 minute drive from Las Lajas to David.

 Las Olas is another popular beach community but it is a 35 minute drive to David for any amenities.
-Las Olas has a hotel and restaurant, single family houses and condos facing the beach.
+Las Olas has a hotel and restaurant, single-family houses, and condos facing the beach.
 Their prices are similar to Coronado without the amenities available in Coronado.

-Another thing to check out at any beach community are the rip tides.
+Another thing to check out at any beach community is the rip tides.
 Some areas have very bad rip tides and some areas do not have rip tides.
 If you do not plan to get in the Ocean, the rip tides are not a problem but you also need to warn any guests, especially children, who come to visit to stay out of the Ocean because of the possibility of rip tides.

 Caribbean Side – Bocas Del Toro